Message from the Director

 It was 1999, and I had just graduated from college and had recently moved to Syracuse.
 Discouraged in my attempts to find a “real” job, my future husband, Derek, sat me down and asked me what my dream job would be.
 My immediate answer was to work with youth in the field of HIV/STD prevention, teaching them all the ways to stay safe that I had never learned as a teen, but I never imagined such a job existed.
 I mean, who would actually pay me to talk to teens about safer sex!?!
 We started looking through the yellow pages (the internet was not what it is today!) and right in the beginning was AIDS Community Resources (now ACR Health).
 I decided what the heck; I’ll call and see what job openings they may have.
 Fate must have intervened because there was an opening for the Teen AIDS Task Force Coordinator position in Syracuse.
 I immediately sent in my resume, and the rest is history!

 Question: You are very passionate about educating young people…

 I’m passionate because I know what it is like to grow up without being told about these important things.
 I grew up in a very small town in Upstate New York and attended a K – 12 school where I graduated with a class of just 30 people.
 During high school, sex was not something we were educated about.
 Well, we heard a lot about abstinence, but not much else!
 We teach our children how to walk, talk, write, share, study – we teach them most of what they know.
 We need to share the lessons of sexuality and smart decision-making.
 That may well save their lives.

-AIDS Community Resources is a proud recipeint of United Way funding.
+ACR Health is a proud recipeint of United Way funding.